Whitey Ford, Yankees pitching ace who led team to six world titles, dies at 91

 Mr. Ford was inducted into the National Baseball Hall of Fame in Cooperstown, N.Y., in 1974, the same year as his longtime teammate Mickey Mantle.
 During their years together with the Yankees, Mr. Ford and Mantle were sometimes known for their off-field antics, especially in the company of Billy Martin, a fiery infielder who later managed the Yankees five times.
 Mr. Ford insisted that his nightlife never interfered with his performance and that he was always sober and well rested on the days he pitched.

-By baseball standards, Mr. Ford was not a big man, at 5-feet-10 and about 180 pounds.
+By baseball standards, Mr. Ford was not a big man, at 5-foot-10 and about 180 pounds.
 His strategy was to outsmart hitters, not to overpower them.
 As a left-hander, he had a series of deceptive pickoff moves that made base runners timid when contemplating a steal of second.

 More than once, he spoke of the three ingredients that contribute to the making of a good pitcher: “Arm, heart and head.
 Arm and heart are assets, head a necessity.”